-Museo del Jade, Costa Rica’s Newest and Best Museum
+Museo del Jade, Costa Rica’s Best Museum

 Since this past May, the Museo del Jade Fidel Tristan (Jade Museum) sponsored by INS has a beautiful new home and completely upgraded and revamped exhibits.
 It is now located downtown San Jose, across the Plaza de la Democracia (Democracy Plaza) from the Museo Nacional (National Museum).
 It’s an imposing six-story building with a stone façade and no windows.
 On the inside, is a five-story atrium with separate exhibit space on each floor.
 The Museum is beautifully designed and lighted.
 The floors of Day and Night halls on the third floor are lighted and actually are part of the exhibit.
 There is now much more backlit signage in English as part of the exhibits.
 Much of the museum is an immersion of sights and sounds.

 The exhibits are divided into theme descriptions of the area of the ancient indigenous tribes, the mythology, sources of jade, creation and artistry of jade artifacts, uses of jade and gold and other precious materials plus a visitable collection on the fifth floor of thousands of pre-Columbian urns, vases, pots and jade jewelry not on display on the floors below.
 Not to worry: there’s plenty of incredible jade, gold, and ceramics on display in the exhibits.

 This is our second visit and the museum has already been tweaked, improved and perfected since our first trip a few months ago.
 This time, there was even a wonderful temporary exhibit of paintings, drawings and sculpture by Costa Rican artists with a human figure theme.
 A cafeteria is now under construction and the gift shop is open, but also still under construction.